moson-mo/matray/README.md

 ## Thanks to

-* The Manjaro Team for the great distro
 * The Manjaro community for testing and feedback
 * [SGS](https://github.com/sgse) for providing the app logo
 * The ones I forgot to mention here :)